How to measure for a built-in oven

 Time for an oven upgrade?
 Before you shop, find out how to get measured up

-Built-in ovens are a great feature for your kitchen.
-They integrate into your kitchen cabinet set up for a stylish look.
+Built-in ovens fit into your kitchen cabinet set up for a stylish look.
 You also get a modern oven with all the features without having to sacrifice a large chunk of kitchen floorspace.
 And, because it can be placed at eye level, you can keep a much closer eye on that roast chicken without having to bend down.

 A single oven has a capacity of between 60 and 110 litres – this is great for normal family needs.
 A double oven ups it to 90 and 130 litres – great if you have a large family or you do regular dinner parties or Sunday roasts on an epic scale!